 Simply put, this is IASME’s highest level of certification.
 It provides assurance that your level of cyber security has been audited by a highly skilled, independent third-party.

 The audit typically involves interviews with staff and a review of all documents and system configuration.
 The auditor often visits an office to ensure that a robust level of security is present across the entire business.

 Cyber Essentials – A UK government scheme with five basic security controls in place.
 These controls are designed to protect companies against ~80% of common cyber-attacks:

 2. Use secure settings for software & devices

 3. Control access levels

 4. Protect yourself against viruses

 5. Keep software & devices up to date

 NCSC – The National Cyber Security Council

-As we have seen, there are many forms of cyber-attack, and by following some very simple rules you can markedly improve your defences:
+As we have seen, there are many forms of cyber-attack.
+By following some very simple rules, you can then markedly improve your defences: